Omnichannel Marketing

 An Italian restaurant encourages diners to sign up for its loyalty program.
 The day after they join, they’re sent a personalized welcome email from the manager of the location they visited and invited to download the program’s mobile app.
 As a reward for logging in, they’ll receive a free appetizer with their next meal.

 It’s easy to see why omnichannel marketing makes sense when you look at the data.
 It pays back in terms of lead generation, nurturing, sales, and retention.
-Omnichannel Strategy is improving the customer experiences on all marketing channels, improving user experience and customer loyalty.
-It can also streamline your marketing efforts.
-The numbers tell the story:
+It can also improve the customer experience across all marketing channels, strengthen customer loyalty, and streamline your marketing efforts.
+Let's take a look at the numbers to show you what we mean:

-Who’s doing it now: In a recent Shopify report, 53% of retailers said they are adopting tools to help them sell in various channels.
+- 53% of retailers are adopting tools to help them sell across multiple channels.

-What it can do for productivity: Marketers are seeing numerous benefits from personalized omnichannel marketing, including increased conversion rates (61%); improved lead generation and new customer acquisition (56%); better audience lifetime value (36%); and decreased churn/increased retention (23%).
+- 90% higher retention with 3+ channel campaigns.
+Marketers are also seeing broader benefits from personalized omnichannel marketing, including increased conversion rates (61%), improved lead generation and new customer acquisition (56%), better audience lifetime value (36%), and decreased churn and increased retention (23%).

 A shift to omnichannel marketing in your company can be done systematically.
 Follow these steps: